Best Botanical Gardens to Visit in the UK

 Near or far, Britain’s National Botanical Gardens have a lot to offer!

 So, there you have it!
 If you’re looking to escape the hustle and bustle of city life and enter a haven of peace and tranquillity, you now know the best spots!
 Whether you’re learning about tropical plant species in glasshouses, or simply enjoying a peaceful stroll among new blooms, botanical gardens are wonderful places to visit for the whole family.
-Plus, they are prime getaways on bank holidays, summer weekends and school breaks.
-So don’t delay – plan a visit today!
 And, if exploring the British botanical gardens has inspired you to create your own little oasis closer to home, why not check out our guide to the ten best perennial plants to grow in your garden.

 Choose your size